Knowledge vs. skills.

-Every coach training program should teach both theory AND practice, but many focus on theory alone—they don’t show you how to effectively apply what they’re teaching you.
-Coaches who know all the answers but don’t have the skills to get through to their clients are unintentionally missing the opportunity to make a real impact.
-They’re preaching nutrition information at their clients, rather than resonating with them.
+Not every coach training program teaches both—and you need both to be a great coach.
+A coach may know all the answers, but if they can’t get through to their clients, they’re missing the opportunity to make an impact.
+They’re preaching nutrition information at them, rather than resonating with them.

 Meeting your client where they are is essential!
 That’s why hands-on coaching skills are a critical part of FMCA’s curriculum.
 Our students learn how to leave their own personal agenda behind and put their focus on the client—to take the coach approach, not the expert approach.
 And for Donovan Maycock of FMCA’s February 2017 class, this shift from expert to coach has had a concrete impact on his business in the form of practice growth and greater engagement from clients.